What is Second Chance?

 Students attend a 3-day session, followed 6-8 weeks later with a booster session.
 Parents/guardians must attend a 3-hour session after the initial student session and, later, the booster session with their student.
 Attendance at all sessions is required for successful completion.

 During their 3-day program, students learn how substance use affects their physical and mental health, their family and the community, as well as possible consequences for further involvement.
 They also learn how stress, coping skills, and peer pressure intersect with drug/alcohol use; they practice refusal skills; and they develop an action plan to help make healthy choices and avoid future substance use.

 Parents/guardians learn how to communicate more effectively with their teen and set clear limits and expectations for their behavior.

-Second Chance is the result of widespread community support spearheaded by Partnerships for a Healthier Arlington.
-It is a collaborative community effort that includes students, parents/guardians, school administrators, police, the juvenile justice system, and health and medical professionals.
-Program developers conducted focus groups, met with other jurisdictions, and engaged students, counselors, teachers and school officials, the judicial system, public health and public safety officials, the Commonwealth’s Attorney and, most importantly, parents.
+Second Chance is a collaborative community effort that includes students, parents/guardians, school administrators, police, the juvenile justice system, and non-profit partners.
+It is the result of widespread community support stemming from the Partnership for a Healthier Arlington, a ten-year (2008-2017) NACCHO project, and based on data from the 2010 Youth Risk Behavior Survey that showed Arlington teens were drinking alcohol in amounts greater than neighboring jurisdictions and state averages.
+Program developers conducted myriad focus groups, met with other jurisdictions, and engaged students and parents, counselors, teachers and school officials, the juvenile justice system, public health and public safety officials, the Commonwealth’s Attorney, and non-profits.